Getting Started with Instagram Marketing

 If you’ve figured out that Instagram would be a good way for you to reach and engage with your ideal audience and showcase your business in a positive way, but you don’t really know how to get started, I’ve got you covered!

-With over 400 million active monthly users, sharing 80 million photos per day, now is the perfect time to establish a foot-hold on the platform before it is too late to take advantage of the organic reach that businesses currently enjoy on Instagram.
+With 1 billion active monthly users, sharing 100 million photos and videos per day, now is the perfect time to establish a foot-hold on the platform before it is too late to take advantage of the organic reach that businesses currently enjoy on Instagram.

 The time for getting started (if you haven’t already) with Instagram is now!
 Why do I say that?
 Well, I am sure you are probably fed up hearing about the ever decreasing organic reach on Facebook (if you have no idea what I’m talking about, click here to find out more).
 Well I’m not going to get into that discussion here, but Facebook who now owns Instagram, have recently announced that they will be introducing a similar newsfeed algorithm to Instagram, but at the present time your content has greater visibility on Instagram than on Facebook.